xblaster/audible-to-mp3/README.md

 This tool can help if you want listen your favorite audiobook :
 * with a USB stick in your car
 * on your Linux distribution

+You will need your activation bytes from https://github.com/inAudible-NG/audible-activator